-- Sfu InboundRtpPad Reports: Measurements of an incoming RTP session traffics
+- Sfu InboundRtpPad Reports: Measurements of incoming RTP session traffic

-- Sfu OutboundRtpPad Reports: Measurements of an outgoing RTP session traffics
+- Sfu OutboundRtpPad Reports: Measurements of outgoing RTP session traffic

-- Sfu SctpStream Reports: Measurements of an SCTP session traffics
+- Sfu SctpStream Reports: Measurements of SCTP session traffic

 - Sfu Transport Reports: Measurements of network traffic between an SFU and an endpoint